brunogsa/dojo-introduction-graphql/README.md

 Solution on branch `solution/schema`.

-## Hands-on 2/3: Plugging GraphQL into an existing RESTful API
+## Hands-on 2/3: Plugging GraphQL into your Back-end

 Now, implement your resolvers at `backend/resolvers/`!